freethedataproject/freethedataproject.github.io/_content/internal/folder-structure.md

 <tr>
 <td><span uk-icon="icon: file-text"></span> </td>
 <td>Gemfile.lock</td>
-<td>Jekyll takes the Gemfile and turns it into whatever this thing is; I think it's the "official" version that Github reads to make the site?
-Regardless, it can be ignored; all edits we make are to the Gemfile above.</td>
+<td>Jekyll takes the Gemfile and turns it into whatever this thing is; it can be ignored.
+All edits we make are to the Gemfile above.</td>
 </tr>

 <tr>